Letter from the Director

-This year all of our efforts, as well as the exemplary efforts of the college as a whole, have earned Catawba College inclusion in the Princeton Review’s 2013 Green Rating Honor Roll.
+All of our efforts, as well as the exemplary efforts of the college as a whole, have earned Catawba College inclusion in the Princeton Review’s 2013 Green Rating Honor Roll.
 We have earned distinction as one of 21 colleges to receive the highest possible score in its Green Rating.
 That’s 21 colleges nationwide.
 That’s impressive.

 So, to all of you who have supported the Center with your time and treasure, we offer our profound thanks.
 We appreciate the confidence you have expressed in our vision, and we fully acknowledge that we could not have accomplished as much as we have without you.

-We hope you will help us realize the ambitious bold vision we have for 2013 with a year-end donation.
 We need your philanthropic support now more than ever.
 Join us today.

 John E. Wear, Executive Director